zacfromaustinpowder/Ab4d.SharpEngine.Samples/README.md

 See detailed instructions below for more information.

-## Step by step instructions to run Ab4d.SharpEngine on macOS and iOS ##
+## Step by step instructions to run the samples on macOS and iOS ##

 **Starting on macOS**:
 1. Download the latest version of dotnet - see https://dotnet.microsoft.com/en-us/download